Cauchy convergence in V-normed categories: Normed convergence and symmetry

-\begin{corollary} A normed colimit of a sequence in a $\V$-normed category $\mathbb X$ is uniquely determined up to a $\kk$-isomorphism, i.e., up to an isomorphism in $\mathbb X_{\circ}$. \end{corollary} \begin{proof} If $\gamma:s\to \Delta x$ and $\delta:s\to\Delta y$ are both colimit cocones representing $x$ and $y$ as normed colimits of $s$, respectively, then the canonical morphism $f:x\to y$ is not only an isomorphism in $\mathbb X$, but also satisfies
+\begin{corollary} A normed colimit of a sequence in a $\V$-normed category $\mathbb X$ is uniquely determined up to a $\kk$-isomorphism, i.e., up to an isomorphism in the category $\mathbb X_{\circ}$ of $\kk$-morphisms of $\ncatX$. \end{corollary} \begin{proof} If $\gamma:s\to \Delta x$ and $\delta:s\to\Delta y$ are both colimit cocones representing $x$ and $y$ as normed colimits of $s$, respectively, then the canonical morphism $f:x\to y$ is not only an isomorphism in $\mathbb X$, but also satisfies

 and likewise $|f^{-1}|\geq\kk$.
 Hence, $f$ is an isomorphism in $\mathbb X_{\circ}$. \end{proof}

 Here is a sufficient, but not necessary, condition on the $\V$-normed category $\mathbb X$ (which will be discussed further in Facts \ref{thirdremarks}) to make condition (C2b) of Corollary \ref{Condition2ab} redundant, as follows.